What Can I Learn From Taking A Bipolar Test?

 Risky behaviors

-During manic or hypomanic episodes, some individuals with untreated bipolar disorder may engage in risky or impulsive behaviors such as overspending, substance use, reckless driving, or promiscuity, which can have a variety of negative consequences.
+During manic episodes, some individuals with untreated bipolar disorder may engage in risky or impulsive behaviors such as overspending, substance use, reckless driving, or promiscuity, which can have a variety of negative consequences.

 Relationship strain